gvwilson/thirdbit/fiction/maddy-roo/index.md

 speaking for the first time since they had entered the room.

 Patient in Darkness froze for an instant.
-"Does *that* have a proper work allocation?? it asked pointedly.
+"Does *that* have a proper work allocation? it asked pointedly.
 "No?
 Then its communication is irrelevant."